SHORTLIST

 Day 2: Vienna

 Join your leader for a walk through the city's compact centre this morning.
 Stop at the gothic St Stephen’s Cathedral, wander past the neo-classical Graben and have a look at the Hofburg Palace.
 Continue along the Ringstrasse and then finish your orientation walk of the city at the State Opera House – one of the world's most important opera houses and the heart of classical Viennese culture.
 Then you’re in for a real treat!
-Stop for kaffe and kuchen (coffee and cake) at Vollpension, a local cafe which empowers older members of the community by providing them with employment and purpose, while bridging the gap between the staff and the younger patrons who visit the cafe.
-Have a chat with the friendly staff while enjoying your sweet treat in this warm and welcoming environment.
-This afternoon is then free for you to keep on checking out the sights of the city.
-Art lovers have a so much choice when it comes to museums, such as the Albertina, located in the Museum Quarter.
-Otherwise, you might like to head out to Schnbrunn for a guided audio tour of the grand summer palace, designed by Empress Maria Theresa.
+Stop for kaffee and kuchen at Vollpension – a local cafe that empowers older members of the community by providing them with employment and purpose, while bridging the gap between the staff and the younger patrons who visit the cafe.
+This afternoon is free for you to keep on checking out the sights of the city.

 Day 3: Cesky Krumlov

 Depart Vienna by minivan this morning and cross the border into the Czech Republic.
-Your next stop is the southern Bohemian town of Cesky Krumlov.
+Your next stop is the southern bohemian town of Cesky Krumlov.
 This picturesque medieval town dates back to the 13th century and looks like it’s straight out of a fairy tale.
-Cesky Krumlov means 'crooked meadow', because it sits on a tight bend of the Vltava River.
-When you arrive, take a guided tour of the town with a local guide, starting in the main square.
-Wander through Old Town, see the city's oldest pharmacy then arrive at the Cesky Krumlov Castle.
+Cesky Krumlov means crooked meadow, because it sits on a tight bend of the Vltava River.
+When you arrive, set off on a guided tour of the town with a local guide, starting in the main square.
+Wander through the Old Town, see the city's oldest pharmacy then arrive at the Cesky Krumlov Castle.
 See the royal gardens from above and enjoy the panoramic views of the town below.

 Day 4: Cesky Krumlov

-Today is a free for you to enjoy as you please.
-Perhaps take an optional guided castle tour, which lets you in on the mysteries that lie behind every corner of this stronghold dating back to 1253.
+Today is free for you to enjoy as you please.
+Maybe take an optional guided castle tour, which lets you in on the mysteries that lie behind every corner of this stronghold dating back to 1253.
 For those who want a bit more culture, you could visit the Egon Schiele Art Centrum and browse the gallery that's dedicated to the Austrian painter.
 If you’re after something more active, jump into a can and check out the town from a different perspective – on the Vltava River.

 Day 5: Prague

-Leave Cesky Krumlov in your dust and travel by bus to Prague.
+Leave Cesky Krumlov and travel by bus to Prague.
 When you arrive, head out on an orientation walk with your leader so you can get your bearings of the local neighbourhood.
 For your free afternoon and evening, why not discover another great side of Prague – its music!
 The city has one of the longest-standing and respected jazz scenes in Europe, with jazz clubs playing into the early hours of the morning.
-Otherwise, have a wander along Charles Bridge or Old Town Square for some magical photo opportunities.
+Otherwise, maybe along Charles Bridge or Old Town Square for some great photo opportunities.

 Day 6: Prague

-Today is free to explore Prague.
-The city offers many possibilities, so perhaps take a walk around the Jewish Quarter and pay your respects at the Gothic-inspired Old Jewish Cemetery.
-This is Europe's oldest surviving Jewish cemetery, with 12,000 tombstones and 100,000 graves.
-There is also the Museum of Communism, which details the struggles of many European countries and their political rule in the 19th and 20th centuries.
-Tonight, be sure to check back in with your group and perhaps organise some dinner and drinks in one of the city’s renowned beer halls – it’s a perfect way to Czech off another day in Prague.
+Today is free for you to explore Prague.
+The city offers endless possibilities – maybe take a walk around the Jewish Quarter and pay your respects at the Gothic-inspired Old Jewish Cemetery.
+This is Europe’s oldest surviving Jewish cemetery, with 12,000 tombstones and 100,000 graves.
+Tonight, be sure to meet back up with your group and maybe organise dinner and drinks at one of the city’s renowned beer halls.

 Day 7: Wroclaw

-This morning, take local trains and private bus to cross the border into Poland and travel to Wroclaw.
-Wroclaw is the cultural centre of southwest Poland, sitting on the banks of River Oder for over 1000 years and shaped by influences of Czech, German and Polish rule.
-On the way, stop in Swidnica, a town known for its intriguing Lutheran Church of Peace.
-Arrive in Wroclaw in the early afternoon and settle into your hotel, then follow your leader on an orientation walk around this city that makes it feel as though you’ve stepped back in time.
-The rest of the time today and tomorrow is free for your own discoveries.
+This morning, you'll take a local train and private bus across the border into Poland before continuing to Wroclaw.
+Wroclaw is the cultural centre of southwest Poland, sitting on the banks of the River Oder for over 1000 years and shaped by Czech, German and Polish influences.
+On the way, stop in Swidnica – a town known for its fascinating Lutheran Church of Peace.
+Arrive in Wroclaw in the early afternoon and settle into your hotel, then follow your leader on an orientation walk around this city that feels as though you’ve stepped back in time.
+The rest of today and tomorrow are free for your own discoveries.

 Day 8: Wroclaw

-Spend another day exploring Wroclaw however you’d like!
-You may consider checking out Ostrów Tumski (Cathedral Island), the Old Town Square and the Four Denominations District, where the city’s incredible architecture and history is on full display.
-Don’t miss out on appreciating Wroclaw from River Oder or experiencing the vibrant cultural scene – your leader will be on hand to give recommendations on local hotspots.
+Spend today exploring Wroclaw however you’d like!
+Maybe explore Ostrow Tumski (Cathedral Island), the Old Town Square and the Four Denominations District, where the city’s incredible architecture and history is on full display.
+Don’t miss out on appreciating Wroclaw from River Oder or experiencing the vibrant cultural scene – your local leader will be on hand to give recommendations on local hotspots.

 Day 9: Krakow

 Hop back on a local train to Krakow.
-Possibly the best known of all Poland's cities, Krakow was the residence of Polish kings from the 11th to the 17th centuries, and its Old Town is a World Heritage-listed site.
-Take part in a leader-led orientation walk with your group, and once you know your whereabouts, you could go and discover one of the biggest – and arguably most beautiful – medieval squares in Central Europe.
-Maybe discover Wawel Royal Castle, which sits atop a hill next to the Vistula River.
-Check out the 13th-century town square of Rynek Glowny and get a glimpse inside St Mary's Basilica which features an extraordinary wood-carved Gothic altarpiece.
-There's also the lovely neo-Gothic St Francis' Basilica, which has some of Poland's best Art Nouveau.
-In Krakow, you will also find the second oldest university in Central Europe.
-Jagiellonian University counts Copernicus and Pope John Paul II among its alumni.
-Tonight is again all yours to do as you please – a good idea is to make your way to the Jewish Quarter for its laidback vibes and good food.
+Possibly the best known of all Poland's cities, Krakow was the residence of Polish kings from the 11th to the 17th centuries, and its Old Town is a UNESCO World Heritage-listed site.
+Join your local leader on an orientation walk around the city, then maybe head to one of the biggest medieval squares in Central Europe.
+You could also visit Wawel Royal Castle, which sits on a hill next to the Vistula River, or check out the 13th-century town square of Rynek Glowny and get a glimpse inside St Mary's Basilica.
+This city is also home to the second oldest university in Central Europe – Jagiellonian University, which boasts Copernicus and Pope John Paul II among its alumni.
+Tonight is again all yours to do as you please – maybe make your way to the Jewish Quarter for laidback vibes and good food.

 Day 10: Krakow

-Today, take the shared transport to Oswiecim and embark on a sobering tour of Auschwitz-Birkenau State Museum.
-Local guide will take you through the museum and its sites on included join-in tour.
+Today, travel to Oswiecim.
+When you arrive, you’ll join a guided tour of the Auschwitz-Birkenau State Museum.
 Back in Krakow in the afternoon, spend some more time exploring in your own time.
-Or, if you can tear yourself away from Krakow, head out to the Wieliczka Salt Mines – a network of tunnels and chambers some 135 metres below the ground.
-This is a salt mine that was in operation for over 700 years and is a World Heritage-listed site.
-At night, pull up a pew and indulge in a plate of pierogi and a few beers to say cheers to another day.
+Or, if you can tear yourself away from Krakow, head out to the Wieliczka Salt Mines – a network of tunnels and chambers some 135 m below the ground.
+This is a salt mine that was in operation for over 700 years and is a UNESCO World Heritage-listed site.
+At night, pull up a pew and indulge in a plate of pierogi and a few beers to say cheers to another adventure.

 Day 11: Tatra Mountains

-Say farewell to Krakow today and travel by local bus through southern Poland to Slovakia.
-The trip may be long and a little slow, but the scenery of rolling hills and tiny villages will keep your eyes occupied.
-Tatranska Lomnica is your destination in Slovakia.
-It's a small alpine resort at the base of the Vysoke Tatry (High Tatra) Mountains.
-The Tatras – the highest range of the Carpathians – stretch for about 60 kilometres across the Polish-Slovakian border and are a hiker’s dream.
-The evening is free for you to enjoy as you please, and perhaps the best way to do it is to sit back, relax and soak up the atmosphere of this beautiful mountainous region.
+Say farewell to Krakow today and travel by local bus through southern Poland to Tatranska Lomnica, a small alpine resort in Slovakia.Your accommodation sits at the base of the Vysoke Tatry (High Tatra) Mountains – the highest range of the Carpathians – which stretch for about 60 km across the Polish-Slovakian border and are a hiker’s dream.
+This evening is free for you to enjoy as you please – maybe sit back, relax and soak up the atmosphere of this beautiful mountainous region.

 Day 12: Tatra Mountains

-This morning, head out on an included hike in the High Tatra Mountains.
-The most known route is about 6 km in length and it is normally completed in 3 hours, including stops on the way.
-The route includes gradual hill ascents and descents and walking on gravel and uneven rocky surfaces with some slippery sections.
-The pace and distance will be decided on the day, depending on weather and group abilities – parts of it will involve travelling by funicular, gondola and electric train.
-During the walk, you may notice that some parts of the forest have been destroyed.
-This was the result of a tornado-like storm in 2004 that decimated approximately 10,000 hectares of timberland.
-In the afternoon, head back to the accommodation and enjoy the remainder of the day in this beautiful location.
+This morning, set off on a hike in the High Tatra Mountains.
+Parts of your trail will involve travelling by funicular, gondola and electric train.
+You may notice that some parts of the forest have been destroyed – this was the result of a torAfter your hike, head back to the accommodation and enjoy the remainder of the day in this beautiful location.

 Day 13: Budapest

-You have an early start today for the long journey to Budapest.
-As there won't be too much free time to explore on arrival, perhaps check in to the accommodation and then go for a brief walk around the neighbourhood to get your bearings.
-The grand architecture and boulevards, café culture and interesting laneways make this one of the truly great cities of Europe.
+You have an early start today for the journey to Budapest.
+Today is a bit of a long travel day, so it's a good idea to get stuck into your book or favourite podcasts.
+As there won't be too much free time to explore, maybe check into the accommodation and then go for a brief walk around the neighbourhood to get your bearings.
+The grand architecture and boulevards, cafe culture and interesting laneways make this one of the truly great cities of Europe.
 Take the evening as an opportunity to relax after a long day of travelling.
-Visiting one of Budapest's many restaurants or eclectic ‘ruin’ bars in the Jewish Quarter is a sure-fire way to have a good night out with your crew.
+Visiting one of Budapest's many restaurants or eclectic ruin bars in the Jewish Quarter is a sure-fire way to have a good night out with your crew.

 Day 14: Budapest

-Today you have a full free day to explore Budapest.
+Today is free for you to explore Budapest at your own pace.
 Known as 'The Pearl of the Danube', Budapest is a great city to enjoy from the water.
-Perhaps take a boat trip along the river or catch a funicular up to Buda Castle for spectacular views of the Parliament Building and the Pest side of the city.
-You could head to Statue Park to see the communist monuments that were removed from the city after the fall of the Iron Curtain.
+Maybe take a boat trip along the river or catch a funicular up to Buda Castle for spectacular views of the Parliament Building and the Pest side of the city.
 One unmissable activity is to soak in Budapest's hot thermal baths.
 The pools vary in temperature, and some even feature whirlpools or seats where you can enjoy a game of chess.
-You might like to take part in one of our Urban Adventure day tours.
-See urbanadventures.com for more information.
+You might also like to take part in one of our Urban Adventure day tours.
+Tonight, maybe head out for dinner with your group to celebrate a trip well-travelled!

 Day 15: Budapest